 About

-The work done here is by students in the Advanced Photojournalism, Magazine Editing and Production, Newspaper Publication and Multimedia Journalism classes.
+The work here is done by students in the Advanced Photojournalism, Magazine Editing and Production, Newspaper Publication and Multimedia Journalism classes.
 Our goal is to publish online daily during the spring and fall semesters.
 Each semester, we publish a print newspaper once every two to three weeks.

-We are a full student-run publication, meaning all editorial decisions are made by students.
+We are a fully student-run publication, meaning all editorial decisions are made by students.
 Students choose the stories to assign and write, students edit the stories and students design each print edition of the newspaper.
 The editorials represent the views of the editorial board.
 The columns represent the views of the writer.
-Neither are representations of what the newspaper staff, other students, our advisers, faculty or the administration think.
+Neither are necessarily representations of what the newspaper staff, other students, our advisers, faculty or the administration think.

 Have a question or comment?
 Our email address is [email protected].
 The newsroom phone number is 310-660-3328.
 The newsroom is located on the first floor on the west side of the Humanities Building at El Camino.

 The adviser of The Union is Stefanie Frith.